Margin of safety formula: calculate it and assess risk

 1. Find your current sales

-The first step is to determine your current sales – whether they're actual or forecasted.
+The first step is to determine your current sales, whether actual or forecasted.

 You can usually find your current sales figures quickly in your existing sales tools.

-Sales forecasting helps you predict future revenue using data analysis and industry insights.
-Use these four methods to build accurate forecasts:
+When you forecast sales, you predict future revenue using data analysis and industry insights.
+Use these four methods to forecast accurately:

-• Historical data: Analyse past sales trends and seasonal patterns from your point-of-sale (POS) system, e-commerce platform, or accounting software like Xero
+- Historical data: analyse past sales trends and seasonal patterns from your point-of-sale system, e-commerce platform, or accounting software like Xero.
+Run financial reports with Xero

-• Quantitative forecasting: Apply statistical methods to historical and market data for more precise predictions
+- Quantitative forecasting: apply statistical methods to historical and market data to predict more precisely

-The best approach for you depends on your business type and the data available to you.
 For example, a craft business uses a POS system to track monthly sales.
 Last month, sales were £5,000.
-This figure is used in future steps of the margin of safety calculation.
+This figure feeds into the margin of safety calculation below.

 2. Calculate your break-even sales revenue point

-Break-even sales calculation: To work out your break-even sales, divide your total fixed costs by the contribution to sales ratio.
+To work out your break-even sales, divide your total fixed costs by the contribution to sales ratio.
+Learn more in this CVP analysis guide.
 For margin of safety, you need this as a revenue figure, not unit sales.

 Break-even sales = Fixed costs ÷ ((Sales price - Variable cost) ÷ Sales price)

-Variable costs: Expenses that change with sales volume, such as raw materials and sales commission
+- Variable costs: expenses that change with sales volume, such as raw materials and sales commission.
+Find more information on variable costs and how they differ from fixed costs.
+Learn more about calculating marginal cost

 Therefore: